Shendidy/CV/README.md

 ## Hobbies and Interests
 - **Coding:**

-    I always had huge interest in learning how to code, and whenever I had spare time and an idea of a program, it spent hours just putting my thoughts into action until the final software is running.
+    I always had huge interest in learning how to code, and whenever I had spare time and an idea of a program, I'd spend hours just putting my thoughts into action until the final software is running.
 I wouldn't feel the time passing by and enjoy every minute of solving the problems that come my way.
 - **Flying:**

-    My other childhood obsession was with flying, and I managed to make my dream come true back in 2009 when I got my PPL (Private Pilot Licence) allowing me to fly my family and friends in a single piston engine airplanes.
+    My other childhood obsession was with flying, and I managed to make my dream come true in 2009 when I got my PPL (Private Pilot Licence) allowing me to fly my family and friends in single engine airplanes.
 - **Diving:**

-    One of the quietest and calmest experience you can ever have is diving 40 feet below water and merging with the beautiful nature and creatures living in harmony far away from all the pollution generated by humans.
+    One of the quietest and calmest experiences you can ever have is diving 40 feet below water and merging with the beautiful nature and creatures living in harmony far away from all the pollution generated by humans.
+With my Padi Advanced Diver qualification I grab any opportunity to dive whenever possible, particularly when I visit the red sea in Egypt.
 - **Reading:**

     When I get a chance, I enjoy reading for authors like Dan Brown, and Sidney Sheldon.